cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 In conclusion, we chose `c=1,r=400` as the transaction load that we will use in the rest of QA process.
 This is the same value used in the previous QA tests.

-#### With latency emulation
+### With latency emulation

-For this comparison we run a new set of experiments with different transaction loads: we use only one connection, and for the rate we use values in the range [100,1000] in intervals of 100 txs/second.
+For comparing the performance of `v1` with and without latency emulation, we run a new set of experiments with a different configurations of transaction loads: we use only one connection, and a transaction rate ranging from 100 to 1000 tx/s, in intervals of 100.

 ![v1_saturation](imgs/v1/saturation/saturation_v1_LE.png)

-These are the actual values from which the figure was generated:
+These are the actual values which we use to generate the figure:

 | r    | v1 without LE | v1 with LE   |
 | ---: | ----: | ----: |
 | 100  |  8900 |  8900 |